-Typical investment vehicles we advise on generally include, but are not limited to, publicly-traded mutual funds, private placement vehicles (e.g., hedge funds or private equity funds), other private investments, separately managed accounts, unit trusts and exchange-traded funds ("ETFs").
+Typical investment vehicles we advise on generally include, but are not limited to, public registered investment companies including mutual funds, closed-end funds and business development companies, private placement vehicles (e.g., hedge funds or private equity funds), other private investments, separately managed accounts, unit trusts and exchange-traded funds.
 In general, we are not advising clients on individual stocks or bonds, except in the context of overall asset allocation or with respect to the co-invest strategies.

-The domestic and offshore entities managed by the Firm are referred to herein as the "Funds" and other clients (e.g., individuals, trusts, separately managed accounts, etc.) are referred to as "Other Clients" (together, our "Clients").
+The Funds, Registered Funds, and other clients (e.g., individuals, trusts, separately managed accounts, etc. referred to as "Other Clients") are (together referred to as our "Clients").
 The Funds are designed as pooled vehicles and invest in certain limited partnerships or other investments.
-Partners Capital has the discretion to cause the Funds to invest in investments as described in each of the respective Fund's private placement memorandum or limited partnership agreements.
-The Funds are (a) privately placed, (b) not registered under the Investment Company Act of 1940, as amended, and (c) may or may not be continuously offered.
+Partners Capital has the discretion to cause the Funds to invest in investments as described in each of the respective Fund's private placement memorandum, prospectus or registration statement, advisory agreement, or limited partnership agreements.
+Although the Firm serves as sub-adviser to Registered Funds, most of the Funds are (a) privately placed, (b) not registered under the 1940 Act, and (c) may or may not be continuously offered.